Hirsh's Shoes: Architecture

 The north elevation of Hirsh's Shoes is the primary character-defining facade.
-It is an exceptional, and rare surviving example of the "open-storefront" that was trending in retail design following post WWII.
+It is a rare surviving example of the "open-storefront" trend in retail design that emerged following WWII.
 The open storefront design was initiated among leading commercial architects like Morris Lapidus in the 1940s and was commonly practiced on Main Streets by the 1950s.
 Hirsh's Shoes features an open exterior lobby (called an arcade by Friedman) that was created by setting back the glass window wall and entry door from the sidewalk and deeply angling the walls and ceiling inwards.
-Cantilevered showcase boxes project from both the east furrowed redwood pailings and west exposed red brick walls frame the open air lobby.
+Cantilevered showcase boxes project from both the east furrowed redwood palings and west exposed red brick walls frame the open-air lobby.
 The red brick floor is set in mortar in a basket weave pattern.
 The front random laid exposed motor washed bricks create a pilaster.
 The original letter-forms neon sign is perched atop the extended roof system above the open display lobby.
 All of the exterior display lobby details are intact.

 Contemporary context

-Hirsh's Shoes was featured in The New York Times in Summer 2015 highlighting Tucson's modern architecture.
-With the impending Broadway Boulevard widening project, historically insensitive redevelopments to adjacent properties, and rumors of the business closing, the Tucson Historic Preservation Foundation contacted the Hirsh Family in 2015 to discuss long-term preservation planning strategies.
-After numerous discussions regarding threats to the long-term preservation of the building, THPF entered into a purchase contract to save this outstanding example of modernist architecture in the spring of 2016.
-Tucson Historic Preservation Foundation acquired the property on September 23, 2016.
+Hirsh's Shoes was featured in The New York Times in the summer of 2015, highlighting Tucson's modern architecture.
+With the impending Broadway Boulevard widening project, historically insensitive redevelopments to adjacent properties, and rumors of the business closing, the Tucson Historic Preservation Foundation contacted the Hirsh family in 2015 to discuss long-term preservation planning strategies.
+Following numerous discussions about the threats to the long-term preservation of the building, the THPF entered into a purchase contract in the spring of 2016 to save it.
+The THPF officially acquired the property on September 23, 2016.

-On October 5, 2016 the Sunshine Mile was designed by the National Trust for Historic Preservation list as one of the 2016 11 Most Endangered Properties in America.
-The Hirsh's Shoes Building has become a symbol of mid-century design in Tucson.
+On October 5, 2016, the Sunshine Mile was designated by the National Trust for Historic Preservation as one of the 2016 "11 Most Endangered Properties in America".
+The Hirsh's Shoes building has become a symbol of mid-century design in Tucson.